Our Statement and Guidance on PFAS Chemicals

 What is CUD doing to reduce or remove PFAS?

-• We are determining the levels of PFAS in our water with additional monitoring and identifying any patterns.
+• We are determining levels of PFAS in our water with additional monitoring and identifying any patterns.

 • We are working to research and understand established and emerging treatment options.